-CURM will help faculty members set up an academic-year (i.e., September - May) undergraduate research group at their own institution.
-Each year, CURM will award mini-grants ranging from $12,000 - $21,000 each to professors who are accepted into the program.
-These mini-grants will consist of financial support for undergraduate research groups consisting of 2-5 undergraduate students and one faculty member.
-CURM will provide:
+CURM helps participating faculty members set up an academic-year (i.e., September – May) undergraduate research group at their own institution.
+Each year, CURM awards mini-grants ranging from $12,000 – $25,000 each to professors who are accepted into the program.
+These mini-grants consist of financial support for undergraduate research groups consisting of 2-5 undergraduate students and one faculty member.
+CURM provides:

 $3,000 stipend for each student in the group

-($2,000 to be paid initially, $500 to be paid after the student presents his/her research at the Spring Research Conference, and $500 to be paid after the student submits his/her final research report).
-Students will be expected to spend ten hours per week during the academic year working on the research project.
+($1,000 paid at the beginning of the Fall and Winter semesters, $500 paid after the student presents his/her research at the Student Research Conference, and $500 paid after the student submits his/her final research report).
+Students are expected to spend ten hours per week during the academic year working on the research project.

 $6,000 for the professor